basham/swit-workshop-writing/slides.md

 ## Questions

-Make writing accessible
+Usable writing is accessible

-# Make writing navigable
+# Usable writing is navigable

 Part 3 of 8